St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 16, 2020 Gametracker

 SHILDT SUSPENDED

 Shildt also received an undisclosed fine after he was involved in a benches-clearing incident in the fifth inning of Tuesday's game.
-Shildt and Brewers manager Craig Counsell were both ejected following a catcher's interference call against the Cardinals Yadier Molina. ''I understand it and I accept it,'' Shildt said after the first game. ''I guess the mask, (taking) the mask off got me.
+Shildt and Counsell were both ejected following a catcher's interference call against Molina. ''I understand it and I accept it,'' Shildt said after the first game. ''I guess the mask, (taking) the mask off got me.
 I understand and support Major League Baseball's decision.
 I had a good conversation with the commissioner's office today.''

 ROSTER MOVES

-Cardinals: RHP Johan Oviedo (0-2, 4.66 ERA) was activated off the injured list after passing a rapid test for COVID-19 and was scheduled to start the second game of the doubleheader.
-LHP Rob Kaminsky was designated for assignment.
-OF Justin Williams was recalled from the alternate training stie as the 29th player for the doubleheader.
-INF Max Schrock and RHP Junior Fernandez were recalled from the alternate training site.
+Cardinals: LHP Rob Kaminsky was designated for assignment.
+Max Schrock and RHP Junior Fernandez were recalled from the alternate training site.
 OF Lane Thomas and RHP Nabil Crismatt were optioned to the alternate training site.

 Brewers: RHP Josh Lindblom was placed on the bereavement list and RHP Justin Topa was recalled from the alternate training site.
 LHP Eric Lauer was recalled from the alternate training site as the 29th player for the doubleheader.
 INF Ronny Rodriguez and RHP Trey Supak were outrighted to Triple-A San Antonio.